 7. Toe and Chair Stands for Better Balance

 Building muscle mass and focusing on better balance can help reduce the risk of falls and broken bones.
-A good balance exercise for older adults is the chair stand: Start in a seated position in an armless chair.
+A good balance exercise for seniors is the chair stand: Start in a seated position in an armless chair.
 Keeping your back and shoulders straight, extend your arms parallel to the ground and slowly stand up, without using your hands.
 Sit down and repeat the move 10 to 15 times, rest, and then complete another set of 10 to 15 reps.
 You can further improve your balance with the toe stand: Stand behind the chair — use it only for support — and slowly raise up on your tiptoes.
 After holding the position for a moment, slowly lower your heels back to the floor; repeat two sets of 10 to 15 reps.

 8. Stretch Your Lower Body